 All of the Company's Canadian cash is held in interest bearing accounts and short-term guaranteed investment certificates at major Canadian banks and such balances earn interest at market rates.
 The Company also maintains cash in the currency of Mexico (peso), which is held in a major bank in Mexico and used to fund its foreign projects.
 The cash balances, receivables, and payables that are denominated in pesos are subject to currency risk due to fluctuations in the exchange rate between the Canadian dollar and the peso.
 To manage this currency risk, the Company maintains only the minimum amount of cash, in pesos, that is necessary to fund its on-going exploration and evaluation expenditures.
 Accounts payable denominated in pesos are settled in a timely manner.
-At June 30, 2012, the Company held the equivalent of \$14,663 in cash, \$126,165 in receivables, and \$41,418 in accounts payable, all of which are denominated in pesos.
+At September 30, 2012, the Company held the equivalent of \$9,459 in cash, \$136,972 in receivables (made up primarily of IVA refunds that have not yet been recovered from the government of Mexico), and \$18,823 in accounts payable, all of which are denominated in pesos.

-Due to the value and nature of the Company's financial instruments, it is management's opinion that the Company is not exposed to significant credit, interest rate, liquidity or market risks in respect of these financial instruments.
+Due to the value and nature of the Company's financial instruments, it is management's opinion that the Company is not exposed to significant interest rate, liquidity or market risks in respect of these financial instruments.
+The Company is exposed to credit risk due to the increasing delay in receiving its IVA refunds from the government of Mexico.
+The Company continues to use its best efforts to obtain such refunds.
 The Company's policies and processes of managing all risks associated with its financial instruments have not changed during the current period.